 Note: If necessary, the engine and gearbox can be removed together as described in Section 1, and then separate the gearbox.
-However, in this Chapter removal of a transmission without removing the engine is described.
+However, this Chapter describes how to remove the gearbox without removing the engine.

-1. Place in front of the car on a viewing hole, apply the parking brake.
-Drain the gear oil.
+1. Place the front of the car on the inspection pit, apply the parking brake.
+Drain the transmission oil.

 2. Disconnect the negative battery cable.

-3. Unscrew and remove the upper bolts securing the gearbox to the engine, marking the location of the hangers.
+3. Loosen and remove the upper bolts securing the gearbox to the engine, noting the location of the hangers.

 4. Unscrew the ground cable from the gearbox.